TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ### Giving an Ability an Additional Effect

 Sometimes you just want an ability to do more.
-If an ability gave you an extra die, giving it an extra effect might allow you to create an [advantage][../gameplay/advantages_and_disadvantages.md] as well.
-If an ability allowed you to give equipment a tag, adding an extra effect might let you heal the wielder too!
+If an ability gave you an extra **d6** when gathering information about a monster, giving it an extra effect might allow you to create a **1d6** [advantage][../gameplay/advantages_and_disadvantages.md] named _I know_ [monster name]_'s strengths and weaknesses_ as well.
+If an ability allowed you to give equipment the _blessed_ and _weapon_ tags, adding an extra effect might let you make a test of _presence_ to heal the wielder too!

 ### Making an Ability Stronger

 If you want an ability to do what it already does, but better, you can amplify its effects.
-If an ability would pushing a character away from you, a stronger version of the ability might be able to push everyone within a **close range** of you instead.
-If an ability would grant you an extra die when wielding **weapons** tagged with **cleaving**, a strengthened version of the ability might give you that bonus with **cleaving** or **hooking**-tagged **weapons**.
+If an ability would push a target away from you, a stronger version of the ability might be able to push everyone within a _close range_ of you away instead.
+If an ability would grant you an extra _d4_ when wielding weapons tagged with _cleaving_, a strengthened version of the ability might give you an extra _d4_ with _cleaving_ or _hooking_-tagged _weapons_.
 Stronger abilities typically increase the number of targets, the duration of effects, or broaden the situations in which an ability might apply.

 <br/>